DanielMartensson/CControl/README.md

 # CControl

 CControl is a library written in 100% ANSI C (C89) code.
+The CMake project standard is set to `C17`.
 The purpose with this library is to fit advanced tools for really small embedded systems or desktop as well.
 Here I have focused on practical numerical methods and selected the methods that works best in practice.
 It has been a lot of work finding the best methods and best algorithms.